Legislative Package (2025)

 What Does MACo Do, Legislatively?

-One of the primary ways we shape policy is through our resolutions process.
-What is a resolution?
-Glad you asked.
-Continue reading below…
+One of the primary ways MACo (YOU) shapes policy is through the resolutions and policy statement process.

 A MACo Resolution is a written motion that is beneficial to county government and is adopted by a deliberative assembly made up of MACo members.
 A resolution proposes to amend the law to solve a problem; it essentially becomes legislation.
 (Several examples can be viewed above under our “2023 Legislative Package.”)